timhodson/google-drive-file-download/README.md

 ## Todos

-* [] Allow the S3 and Google drive steps to be decoupled.
+* [ ] Allow the S3 and Google drive steps to be decoupled.
 I.e. just download to a local directory
+* [ ] Allow traversal of multiple directories.
+* [ ] Preserve directory structure in S3